tronprotocol/pm/TRON Core Devs Meetings/Meeting 56.md

     Finally, there's the `keyid`, which acts as the identity identifier.
 It's constructed from three distinct parts: a hardcoded protocol prefix like `tip8128`; the Chain ID, which TRON defines by converting the last four bytes of the genesis block hash into an integer to differentiate Mainnet from testnets; and finally, the user's account address.

-    Lastly, here’s how the server-side verification works.
+    **Now let's look at how the server actually verifies this signature.**

     The `Signature` field uses a fixed prefix: `tron=:`.
 To generate this, the client concatenates all the request parameters and security fields into a single string, hashes it, and signs it.
 That final signature is then appended to this field.